xforman2/monitoring-dashboard/README.md

 # Grafana Server Monitoring Plugin

 In modern computational environments, optimizing resource usage is crucial.
-The goal of this project is to implement a data visualization tool that enhances the efficiency and effectiveness of server resource management.
+This data visualization tool enhances the efficiency and effectiveness of server resource management.

 ## Overview